-California Paralegal Career Guide
+California Paralegal Career and Salary Guide

-Table of Contents:
+Table of Contents

 - Paralegal Certification

 - Paralegal Resources

 How to Become a Paralegal in California

 The state of California requires paralegals to meet one of the following education and experience combinations in California:

 - Hold a certificate of completion from an ABA-approved paralegal program.